sheerun/filelock/README.md

 ### Lock Acquiring Timeout

-You can also pass a wait timeout for grabbing the lock (default is 1 day):
+You can also pass a non-zero wait timeout for grabbing the lock (default is 1 day):

 ```ruby
 Filelock '/tmp/path/to/lock', :wait => 3600 do